Clothing in Mauritius: Muslim clothing

 Muslims from diverse social background and coming from diverse regions of India settled in Mauritius in Colonial Mauritius.The traditional women clothing among the muslim population is Indian clothing of various styles (dress, trousers, shirts, orhni (a matching veil which covers the head and shoulder areas), and sometimes sari).
 A large proportion of muslim women have adopted the hijab and wear it together with either Western-style or Indian clothing.
 Burqa is worn by a minority of muslim women.
 Muslim men may be found wearing cloth skullcaps or a fez on important religious events.

+Mauritian of Chinese Origins

+The Mandarin gown is a traditional dress for Mauritian of Chinese origins.

 Work and School attire culture

 Work attire culture

 In a white-collar work setting, men's attire can be informal but they should not be casual; they are typically expected to wear long-sleeved shirt and well-cut trousers instead of jeans.
 There is no restriction on colour; however, white and pale blue are preferred for upper garments while trousers are typically found in dark colours; shoes are always dark in colour.

 Women has more freedom of choice than men.
 A common form of working attire for women is a plain dark skirt (red skirt is however accepted) with a blouse in a pastel colour.
 Printed dresses with a simple classic cut is also appropriate.
 Women can also wear trousers.
 Some traditional dresses such as the Indian sari can also be worn.
 The cheongsam is however not accepted due to its kinky image and therefore do not reflect the image of a serious business woman.

 Both men and women are allowed to wear discreet jewelleries; men usually wear a watch, a wedding or signet ring, and sometimes a crucifix on a small chain.
 Women are allowed to wear earrings and bracelets.